http://www.vikingship.se/navigeraE.html | |

 The Vikings could navigate!
 That is a fact.
 They were able to select course, bearing and position.
 Navigating on the same manner as navigation has always been done before the GPS entry 20 years ago.
 How else could they navigate hin and forth across the atlantic?

+This article is about viking navigation methods.
+Except for the few fragments of navigation equipments found there is not much that tells us about their methods.
+Books from the medieval are a good source to were they sailed but not good enouth on how they did navigate.
+Modern practical archaeology has reveeled some of the secrets.
+How did the vikings experience the map of their world?
+They had naturally only their aquired experience during life to go back on.
+They were not able to draw their maps on our modern ways (using of aerial photographs, GPS etc).They were also not using modern triangular surveying methods .
 Their maps were drawn using only experience.
 I will call them "Experience Based Maps".
 If we use a ruler to measure their maps, will we find so big faults in them that we willl dispatch them as unusable.
 But are they really wrong?
 The truth is maybe that we can't utilize them with our modern way of thinking.

+I am going to make an intellectual experiment to explain the way of thinking and how the vikings experienced their world surroundings.
+Think for yourself that you have'nt seen a modern map or an aereal photograph, that you do'nt know how the world looks from the air or from space.
+Your knowledge comes only from your own experiences and from what others have told you.
+You have sailed a good deal both along the Scandinavian coast and out on the Atlantic.
+To your help with navigation you have used local pilots who knows his coastal surroundings.
 We shall now draw a map on paper.
 The Scandinavians did'nt draw maps on paper until the middle of the medieval but this simplifies for ourselves to understand the experiment.
 I will draw an experience based map over the north Atlantic.
 You know that if you sail from Bergen in Norway is it normaly four days of sailing, by normal speed, direct west to reach Shetland.
 You also know that you should sail course due SE x E (South East by East) from Shetland and sail into Skagerrak within five to six days.
 We draw it on the map..

 To reach Faeroe islands you sail from the Shetlands 3 to 4 days further with NW x W course.
 Same course is it to Iceland..